anna-filou/LGBTmyths.com/_myths/lgbt-kids.md

 layout: myth
 type: Misconception
 title: Only adults can be LGBT+ because children aren’t sexual.
-short: While kids don’t typically experience sexual attraction towards others, crushes are common for kids aged 4+.
-Just like some kids get crushes on others of the opposite sex in kindergarten, some get crushes on kids of the same sex.
+short: While children don’t experience sexual attraction, crushes are common from the age of 5.
+Just like some kids get crushes on others of the opposite sex, some get crushes on kids of the same sex.
 tags: Kids
 order: 10
 ---